The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models: Primordial perturbations and inflation

 where $M_{Pl}$ is the Planck mass, $V(\phi)$ is the inflaton potential, and $V_{,\phi}$ and $V_{,\phi\phi}$ are its first and second derivatives.
 These parameters respectively describe the steepness and curvature of the inflaton potential, and they relate to the power spectrum parameters as

 To derive new results in the $r-n_s$ plane presented in Fig.~\ref{fig:tensors}, we vary $r$ in the range $[0,1]$ and we include B-mode measurements from the BICEP and Keck telescopes at the South Pole, which have jointly accumulated more than fifteen years of observations of CMB polarization at degree scales.
 Their measurements of CMB B-modes are the most precise to date in the field~\citep[BK18]{BK18} and completely drive the upper limit on $r$, which (combined with $n_s$ from \Planck) strongly excludes monomial inflation models with convex potentials.
 The inclusion of \act\ data shows a preference for a slightly higher value of $n_s$, indicated by the purple contour shifting to the right of the orange contour in Fig.~\ref{fig:tensors}, and gives $r<0.038$ (95\%, \pactlbbicep).
 As a consequence, \pact\ can accommodate power-law inflation models with slightly higher power-law indices than those preferred by \Planck\ alone (assuming 50--60 e-folds of inflation), i.e., power-law models that are closer to a linear potential and hence possess a second derivative closer to zero.
-On the contrary, the Starobinsky $R^2$ inflation model~\citep{1980PhLB...91...99S,1992JETPL..55..489S}, which predicts lower values of $n_s$, is more disfavored and lies on the $2\sigma$ boundary of \pactlb.
+On the contrary, the Starobinsky $R^2$ inflation model~\citep{1980PhLB...91...99S,1992JETPL..55..489S}, which predicts lower values of $n_s$ for the standard range of 50--60 e-folds,\footnote{The number of e-folds depends on the (highly uncertain) post-inflation reheating history; see, e.g., the discussion in Sec.~2.4--2.5 of~\cite{CMB_S4_Science_Book}.} is more disfavored and lies on the $2\sigma$ boundary of \pactlb.

 The constraints on the slow-roll parameters are shown in Fig.~\ref{fig:slow-roll}, with BK18 determining $\epsilon_V$ and ACT adding to the constraint on $\eta_V$.
 The slight preference for a higher $n_s$ value implies a value of $\eta_V$ closer to zero,